 Alderleaf Wilderness College show us how to tie it:

-To begin, bring the rope end over and under the post.
-Next, take the rope around a second time, crossing it over the first wrap to form an X on the post.
+rope around a second time, crossing it over the first wrap to form an X

 Now, bring the rope end around a third time, and tuck it under the center of the X.